MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inventory-zero-level-open-item-ledger-entries.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 06/08/2021
 ms.author: edupont
-ms.openlocfilehash: eae170b356c6bb6c41757aca88f9160df1657901
+ms.openlocfilehash: febd7b4ff379d064f392eb55b7868697a59aacf5
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: 0953171d39e1232a7c126142d68cac858234a20e
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 06/09/2021
-ms.locfileid: "5786714"
+ms.locfileid: "6215935"
 ---
 # <a name="design-details-known-item-application-issue"></a>Design Details: Known Item Application Issue
-This article addresses an issue where the inventory level is zero although open item ledger entries exist in  [!INCLUDE[prod_short](includes/prod_short.md)].
+This article addresses an issue where the stock level is zero although open item ledger entries exist in  [!INCLUDE[prod_short](includes/prod_short.md)].

 The article starts by listing typical symptoms of the issue, followed by the basics of item application to support the described reasons for this issue.
 At the end of the article is a workaround to address such open item ledger entries.

 ## <a name="symptoms-of-the-issue"></a>Symptoms of the Issue
- Typical symptoms of the issue with zero inventory although open item ledger entries exist are the following:
+ Typical symptoms of the issue with zero stock although open item ledger entries exist are the following:

--   The following message when you try to close an inventory period: “The inventory cannot be closed because there is negative inventory for one or more items.”
+-   The following message when you try to close an stock period: “The stock cannot be closed because there is negative stock for one or more items.”

 -   An item ledger entry situation where both an outbound item ledger entry and its related inbound item ledger entry are open.